PPPSONAL/php_emp_assignment/readmeHtml.md

 **What are the different ways to visually hide content**
     display:none or visibility: hidden

+   **different betw display:none or visibility: hidden**
+    visibility:hidden hides the element, but it still takes up space in the layout.

+    display:none removes the element from the document.
+It does not take up any space.

 **Are you familiar with styling SVG? **
 ```
     we can draw any shape in svg with specific attributes.